attillax/PAMI-2015/README.md

 make
 ```

-To compile the summary of exams of year 2014/15 the first time you will need to execute the following command:
+To compile the summary of exams the first time you will need to execute the following command:
 ```
 make exams
 ```